AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 **Your 3-5 Key Takeaways:**

-1. PV home is worth on average 5% more than a non PV home which is ~$35,000
+1. PV home is worth, on average, 5% more than a non-PV home, which is ~$35,000

-2. PV yields a full return on investment assuming an average tenure in the home
+2. PV yields a full return on investment, assuming an average tenure in the home

-3. circuits in hawaii have reached legal capacity limits
+3. Circuits in Hawaii have reached legal capacity limits

 4.